-- A student must EARN the privilege to go on the senior trip through good behavior, cooperation with school staff, participation in class fundraising activities, and demonstration of good citizenship in the community. - Students must participate 100% in apple butter (Sr.), prom building (Jr.), and clean up (Jr.) to be eligible for trip unless excused by sponsor. - Students must not have been suspended from school or assigned to In-School Suspension or Out-of-School Suspension more than two (2) days in grades 9-11 and must not have been suspended or assigned In-School Suspension or Out-of-School Suspension during their senior year. - Any student showing any dishonesty (defined by board policy, see page 53 of the Discipline Code) while in grades 9-12 will lose his/her privilege to participate in the senior trip. - A student may have no more than one unexcused absence from school or more than three violations of the attendance policy in any one year grades 9-12.
+- A student must EARN the privilege to go on the senior trip through good behavior, cooperation with school staff, participation in class fundraising activities, and demonstration of good citizenship in the community. - Students must not have been suspended from school or assigned to In-School Suspension or Out-of-School Suspension more than two (2) days in grades 9-11 and must not have been suspended or assigned In-School Suspension or Out-of-School Suspension during their senior year. - Any student showing any dishonesty (defined by board policy, see page 53 of the Discipline Code) while in grades 9-12 will lose his/her privilege to participate in the senior trip. - A student may have no more than one unexcused absence from school or more than three violations of the attendance policy in any one year grades 9-12.
 A student will miss no more than 10 days during the senior year unless hospitalized or confined to home by a physician.
 Special consideration will be given in cases of extended illness or absence due to a death in the immediate family. - At the beginning of the eighth semester, the student must be on schedule to graduate with his/her class, must be passing all classes needed for graduation in the eighth semester at the time of the trip, and have passed all required tests for graduation including the Missouri and U.S. Constitution tests. - Demonstration of unacceptable citizenship away from school may result in a student being placed on senior trip probation.
 Any charges filed against a student because of the lack of good citizenship will result in the student being placed on probation. - A student who has been placed on senior trip probation prior to their senior year may be given the opportunity to go, by the principal, if there have been no further violations. - Students will be denied the privilege to go on the senior trip if they violate any of the above conditions.
 He/she has the right to appeal this decision to the Board of Education. - Students not attending the senior trip will be expected to attend classes.